k-omura/truetype_Arduino/README.md

 - Outline color and the fill color can be set individually.
 - Supports writing to arrays.
 Fonts are drawn in some form of framebuffer(uint8_t array).
 - Kerning by reading the 'kern' table.
-- Read 'hmtx' table and adjust layout
+- Read 'hmtx' table and adjust layout.
+- Efficient filling process.

 # Future work
 ## TrueType